craftsland/remote-apis-testing/README.md

 ## Timing

-This shows a build of Bazel with Bazel to produce the following timing information.
+This shows a build of Bazel(project) with Bazel(client) to produce end to end build times.

 |                      | CAS        | No. Workers | Concurrency per worker |
 | -------------------- | ---------- | ----------- | ---------------------- |